RashedDadou/PDF-Prosseorr-Heuristic-Network/docsHEURISTIC_NETWORK.md

 - **Complete Separation Between Processing and Reasoning**: Ready for mockups or any LLM (Grok, Cloud, OpenAI, etc.).

-## 🧠 How Does a Heuristic Network Work?

-→ Read the simplified and detailed explanation: **[docs/HEURISTIC_NETWORK.md](docs.HEURISTIC_NETWORK.md)**

-(Explains indexing, horizontal and vertical linking, intelligent retrieval, and the difference between dumb and smart search)

-## 🚀 Installation

 ---

 📊 ## altaqarir :